Ryan Wood (racing driver)

 Ryan Ian Thomas Wood (born 4 December 2003) is a New Zealand racing driver from Wellington, New Zealand.
-He is currently competing in the Supercars Championship with Walkinshaw Andretti United, driving the No. 2 Ford Mustang GT.
+He is currently competing in the Supercars Championship with Walkinshaw TWG Racing, driving the No. 2 Toyota GR Supra.

 Early and personal life

 Ryan Ian Thomas Wood was born on 4 December 2003 in Wellington, New Zealand.
+Wood came from a racing family, albeit in a different discipline to the one in which Ryan would begin his career.

+Wood counts his father, as well as former racing driver Greg Murphy, as his great mentors.

 Racing career

+Sports car racing

+Wood began his pro racing career in sports car racing, taking part in the Toyota Finance 86 Championship before graduating to Porsche Sprint Challenge Australia in 2022.
+In his lone season in the competition, supported by Team Porsche New Zealand and Earl Bamber Motorsport, he scored a double victory in the opening round at Sydney before taking victories at The Bend and Bathurst.
+The championship fight between himself and Tom Sargent came down to the final round at Phillip Island, where Wood would ultimately finish second in the championship despite sweeping the weekend.
+Wood had secured Porsche New Zealand's scholarship to compete in the Porsche Carrera Cup Australia, but forfeited the offer to compete in Super2 full-time in 2023.

+Wood returned to sports car racing in 2025, taking part in the GT World Challenge Australia alongside fellow Kiwi Steve Brooks.
+The duo scored five podium finishes over the course of the season and were classified fourth in the Pro-Am championship.

 Super2 Series

 Wood placed third in the 2023 Dunlop Super2 Series.

 After a strong season in the Porsche Sprint Challenge the year prior, Wood was offered a seat with Walkinshaw Andretti United for the 2023 Super2 Series.
-He would be racing in the #2 Holden Commodore ZB.
+He would be racing in the No. 2 Holden Commodore ZB.

-The season started in Newcastle with Wood finishing in 8th place.
-For Race 2 of the weekend, he qualified the #2 WAU Holden on pole position.
+The season started in Newcastle with Wood finishing in eighth place.
+For Race 2 of the weekend, he qualified the No. 2 WAU Holden on pole position.
 However, he was caught out in an incident during the race.
 The next round was held at Wanneroo Raceway in Perth.
 Wood won both races that weekend, solidifying his challenge for the title.
 The next few rounds were a bit up and down, which meant he was on the backfoot going into the season final in Adelaide.
 He dominated the weekend, winning both races from Pole, but that was insufficient to secure the title.
-Wood eventually finishing the season in 3rd.
+Wood eventually finishing the season in third.